 This class follows Essential skills #1.

-What to bring each week will depend on if it is the Canine Good citizen option or the RallyO/Pre-agility option.
+What to bring each week depends on the roster - if it is the Canine Good citizen option or the RallyO/agility option.

 Please bring to class each week:-

 - Toy your dog likes to tug with